lwinkler/cas_reservation/README.txt

  - administration of reservations (page must be restricted to AllowedUsersX)

 6. Setup the 3 plugins on typo3 via Page, (edit plugin), Plugin.
 Up to  settings can be set.
- - Admin group number : number of the admin group (as created in typo3 backend) here : AdminReservationX
+ - Admin group number : id of the admin group (as created in typo3 backend) here : AdminReservationX
- - Room to be rent : numbers of the room to rent separated with a comma.
+ - Room to be rent : id of the room to rent separated with a comma.
 This must correspond with table tx_casreservation_room.
  - Send notification e-mail : 0 or 1 : 1 to send e-mails
  - Email address to send notification e-mails